Tea314/Cafes-Viewing-Website/README.md

-Below is a concise English README for your Cafes‑Viewing‑Website project, summarizing the key points from your report and including the note about user registration and default admin credentials.

----

 # Cafes‑Viewing‑Website

 A web application that lets users discover, save, and propose cafés, while giving admins full control via a dashboard.